 The main cause of Addison's Disease is immune-mediated--the immune system attacks the adrenal glands.

 Other causes include:

 Signs will be very mild at first and may even disappear for a short period, but they return more aggressively:

 - Loss of appetite and weight loss

 - Vomiting and diarrhea

 If the signs become extreme (like sudden weakness or severe vomiting and diarrhea), it becomes an Addisonian crisis and is a life-threatening emergency.
 Your dog may collapse in shock because it is not able to deal with stress.
 Go to the veterinarian right away.
 Your pet will have to be hospitalized and treated immediately.

-In order to properly diagnose your dog with addison's disease, your veterinarian may perform the following:
+To properly diagnose your dog with Addison's disease, your veterinarian may perform the following:

 - Review: medical history and signs of the condition

 - Blood and Urine Test: Checks the heart, liver, kidneys, pancreas, metabolism, and electrolyte balance